 6. Brainstorm new referral sources

-Provide a discount to a local union or your church’s members.
-Befriend other lawyers with complementary practice areas—a family law lawyer might need a criminal defense lawyer to refer certain cases to, or a QDRO guy, or an estate plan person.
+To find new referral sources, think about providing a discount to a local union or church congregation.
+You can also befriend other lawyers with complementary practice areas.
+For example, a family law lawyer might need referrals for a criminal defense lawyer, QDRO, or an estate plan attorney.

-To date, the best move I’ve made has been to become utterly relentless on client reviews.
-When each case is done, I ask for a review before the final bill is sent out.
-I follow up if they forget.
+To date, the best move I’ve made has been to become utterly relentless on acquiring client reviews.
+When each case is done, I ask for a review before the final bill is sent out, and I follow up if they forget.

 When I moved to New York from California, I asked a few old clients who I was still in touch with to update their reviews for my new office.
 Reviews are a business procedure around here.
-I’m still ramping up my new office (a cross-country move, plus a shift in practice focus, means a slower start), but I get approximately a dozen calls per week off of my reviews on Google Maps alone.
+I’m still ramping up my new practice, but I get approximately a dozen calls per week off of my reviews on Google Maps alone.

 Personally, my plan for this year includes:

-- Getting to know my local bar (I’m new in town).
+- Getting to know my local bar association (I’m new in town).

 - Publishing at least one article on Qualified Domestic Relations Orders;

-I know, this is a rudimentary suggestion, but keep this in mind: Bar associations and many other seasoned professionals operate in the dark ages.
+I know, this is a rudimentary suggestion, but keep this in mind: Many law firms, lawyers, and bar associations operate in the dark ages.
 Announcements for local bar conferences or calls for articles are often sent via bar newsletters or listservs.
 Many local bars or community organizations will also maintain an online calendar of upcoming events, which is a lot handier than scanning your inbox every day.

-Law firm newsletters are a lot of work.
+Many lawyers find marketing newsletters to be a lot of work.
 And honestly, I don’t know any firm that does them well.
-In fact, you probably should not send a boring newsletter stuffed with tidbits about your firm’s new staff members and sales pitches.
+In fact, I strongly recommend against sending a potentially boring newsletter stuffed with tidbits about your firm’s new staff members and sales pitches.

 Invest in business development for your firm

-It is easy to get plugged into your legal work and forget about business development and marketing.
+It’s easy to get plugged into your legal work and forget about law firm business development and marketing.
 But remember, your law practice is a business.
-Unless you are independently wealthy, and do not care about making a living, you have to keep an eye on the bottom line.
+And in business, unless you are independently wealthy and don’t have to care about making a living, you have to keep an eye on the bottom line.

-There is no “one size fits all” for business development or marketing—set your goals, think about where your referrals might come from (attorneys, other professionals, social organizations or churches, etc.), build authority and expertise, and don’t be afraid to try a few different strategies.
-Remember: biz dev is a long game of relationships and trust, and the effects of your activities today may not pay off for years.
+Remember: There is no “one size fits all” for law firm business development or marketing.
+Don’t be afraid to try a few different strategies.
+Remember: Business development is a long game of relationships and trust.
+The effects of your activities today may pay off for years to come.